Logiqx/gps-details/docs/devices/garmin/activities/2024-05-27-walking/README.md

 #### Cycling

-The image below shows how speed (red) does not appear to be smoothed.
+The image below shows how speed (red) does not appear to be filtered / smoothed, and exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).
 Positional data (green) is not dissimilar to running and hiking.

 ![cycling](img/4-cycling.png)